firesidefiction/firesidefiction.github.io/_posts/2017-04-25-regarding-your-future-with-the-futures-planning-consortium.md

 ---
 layout: story
 title: "Regarding Your Future With The Futures Planning Consortium"
-author: Raq Winchester & Fran Wilde
+author: "Raq Winchester & Fran Wilde"
 date: 2017-04-25 12:01:00 -0500
 category: short story
 permalink: regarding-your-future-with-the-futures-planning-consortium
 teaser: "Due to someone mistakenly scheduling the office party synchronously with the rollout of the 2016 local adjustment planning calendar upgrade to version 16.5, I think some apologies are in order.
 I am sure the responsible party or parties will want to make amends.
 As a result of this error, the rise of fascism in Europe has accelerated, the next global extinction launched without supervision, and the party caterers were sent to 1620 BCE."
 published: true
 ---

 Re: Calendaring problems <br/>
 From: Rita Blunt <br/>
 To: All